mozilla/morgothv1/README.md

 # License

-Normandy is licensed under the MPLv2.
+Morgoth is licensed under the MPLv2.
 See the `LICENSE` file for details.